tr37ion/revive/README.md

 global/local variables, define them in revive:save-variables-global-private or revive:save-variables-local-private in a form of a list.
-If you are using `gmhist', the next expression in ~/.emacs is useful.
+If you are using 'gmhist', the next expression in ~/.emacs is useful.

     (setq revive:save-variables-global-private
       '(file-history buffer-history minibuffer-history))